 The Aiken Taylor Prize in Modern American Poetry is awarded annually to a leading American poet recognizing the work of a distinguished career.
 Administered by the Sewanee Review, the prize is named in honor of the poet Conrad Aiken and his younger brother Dr. K.P.A.Taylor, who left a generous bequest to fund this prize and related activities.

-The Sewanee Review annually awards four prizes for distinguished writing: the Lytle Prize for the best short story, the Spears Prize for the best essay, the Tate Prize for the best poem, and the Heilman Prize for the best book reviewing, and the Sullivan Prize to a promising author of poetry, fiction, or criticism.
+The Sewanee Review annually awards five prizes for distinguished writing: the Lytle Prize for the best short story, the Spears Prize for the best essay, the Tate Prize for the best poem, and the Heilman Prize for the best book reviewing, and the Sullivan Prize to a promising author of poetry, fiction, or criticism.

 The Sewanee Theological Review

 The Sewanee Theological Review is one of only two significant Anglican theological quarterlies in the United States.
 As an outreach publication of the seminary, it contributes to ongoing discussion of and reflection upon theological topics.
 Articles and reviews focus on questions that are a present and continuing concern for the church.
 Recent issues have included spirituality, preaching, ministry, moral questions (such as peace and war), the future of the church, and praying, among many others.
 Intended both for lay and academic audiences, STR publishes the work of some of today's best-known authors, including O.C.
 Edwards Jr., Walter Brueggemann, Rowan Williams, Loren B. Mead, Frank T. Griswold III, Ellen Charry, Horton Davies, N.T.
 Wright, Julia Gatta, Adela Yarbro Collins, John Polkinghorne, and Douglas John Hall.
 Poetry is also featured.
 Past contributors have included John Hollander, Richard Wilbur, X.J.
 Kennedy, Mona Van Duyn, Anthony Hecht, Margaret Gibson, Donald Justice, and Howard Nemerov.

 The annual Sewanee Medieval Colloquium brings scholars to campus to discuss various issues of the Middle Ages.
 Attendees spend several days on campus, meet with faculty and student groups, and speak to classes.